 It’s important to check if the automation tools fit your network and can grow with it.
 You might choose between tools made by companies or open-source ones, based on what your team needs.
 Also, make sure your IT team gets the training they need to handle AI tools well.

-Standardizing how tasks are done is another must.
+You must also standardize how you perform tasks.
 This way, your network runs smoothly and without mistakes.
 Always keep testing and updating your automation plans.
 Networks change, and so should your automation strategies, to keep up with new needs and threats.
 By sticking to these practices, you can make the most of network automation for better work.

 Challenges in Network Automation

 Also, making automated systems work with older systems can be tough.
-It needs careful customization and checks to ensure they work together well.
+It needs careful customization and checks to ensure they work well together.

 Another challenge is overcoming automation hurdles related to skills.
 As networks get more automated, IT staff need to learn new tools and methods.
 Without the right training, moving to automation can slow down, hurting progress and efficiency.